hanscappelle/filmtag-android-app/README.md

 * OK - fix back navigation on first fragment
 * OK - fix delete of frames when film is removed
-* restore last fragment instead of overview
+* OK - restore last fragment instead of overview

 ## general